microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 that isn't necessary to understand the purpose and usage of the API.
 For example, implementation details. -->

-Here are some end user stories for why a developer would want to choose one display mode over the others:
+Here are some end user scenarios for why a developer would want to choose one display mode over the others:

 Button Panel
 * Max wants to search a clothing store's inventory to find a new pair of blue tennis shoes.
 He searches for blue tennis shoes on the site and is presented with the list of search results.
 He then scans through the images and descriptions on the first page and does not find anything he likes.
 He then navigates to the next page and continues searching until he finds the blue tennis shoes he is looking for.